Budget Data Analyst (Research Specialist I)

-- Regularly prepares and provides presentations for the Budget Director and Executive Staff.
-Some limited presentations to professional organizations, governmental entities, and the public.
+- May provide limited presentations to professional organizations, governmental entities, and the public.

 - Maintains databases (both spreadsheets and relational databases) to track internal program data.

-- Represents the Office of the Governor at meetings and events
+- May represent the Office of the Governor at meetings and events.

 - Performs all other duties as assigned.